BPS Lie algebras and the less perverse filtration on the preprojective CoHA: Cuspidal cohomology

 \subsection{The spherical Borcherds algebra}

-In this section we construct a natural Lie algebra homomorphism $\Phi\colon\fg^{\exte,\SP}_{\Pi_Q}\rightarrow \fg^{\SP}_{\Pi_Q}$ from the positive half of a Borcherds algebra, extending the inclusion of the Kac--Moody Lie algebra from \S \ref{KacH}.
+In this section we construct a natural homomorphism of cohomologically graded Lie algebras $\Phi\colon\fg^{\exte,\SP}_{\Pi_Q}\rightarrow \fg^{\SP}_{\Pi_Q}$ from the positive half of a Borcherds algebra, extending the inclusion of the Kac--Moody Lie algebra from \S \ref{KacH}.
 In the case in which $\SP=\SSN$ the zeroth cohomologically graded piece of this morphism is the inclusion of the Borcherds--Bozec algebra.
-The existence of the morphism $\Phi$ serves as further evidence towards Conjecture \ref{mainConj}.
+The existence of the morphism $\Phi$ serves as further evidence towards Conjecture \ref{mainConj}, which we will finish the paper with.